Richard J. Oglesby: Civil War

 At the start of the Civil War, Oglesby was appointed colonel of the 8th Illinois Volunteer Infantry Regiment.
 He was a well-liked commander, receiving the moniker "Uncle Dick" from his troops.
 He commanded his brigade at the battles of Fort Henry and Fort Donelson and soon after was promoted to the rank of brigadier general.
 He commanded troops during the Siege of Corinth.
 Oglesby sustained severe injuries in the Battle of Corinth in 1862 and was elevated to the status of major general that same year.

 After a brief period of recovery, Oglesby resumed military service in 1863.
 However, at the request of Abraham Lincoln, he abandoned his commission in 1864, successfully running for Illinois governor on the Republican ticket.

 He was present in the room at the Petersen House when President Abraham Lincoln died on April 15, 1865.

 Illinois politics

 Oglesby first served as governor of Illinois from 1865 to 1869.
 During his tenure as governor, he advocated improving the quality of care of the mentally ill and for other groups of disabled citizens.
 He also signed legislation expanding the State Hospital system from one campus to three.
+After his term ended, he practiced law until 1872, when he agreed to a scheme in which Oglesby ran again for governor, but turned the office over to the lieutenant governor immediately after inauguration in return for a seat in the U.S. Senate.
+He served as a Senator from 1873 until 1879.
+In 1884, he was reelected governor for a third time, becoming the first man in Illinois history to serve three times as governor.
+At the end of his third term as governor, he tried unsuccessfully to be reelected to his Senate seat.
+He spent his remaining years in retirement and died at his "Oglehurst" estate in Elkhart, Illinois.
+He is buried there in Elkhart Cemetery.
 There is a statue of Richard J. Oglesby in Lincoln Park, Chicago.

 His son, John G. Oglesby, was a two time Lieutenant Governor of Illinois.